 The more basic the reward program, the cheaper the annual fee and vice-versa.

 How to Avoid Paying for Credit Card Annual Fees?

-Sometimes, when a bank launches a new credit card in the market, they give free annual fee for life to a certain number of people that will avail the cards during their promotional period.
+Sometimes, when a bank launches a new credit card in the market, they give free annual fee for life to a certain number of people who will avail of the cards during their promotional period.